 - Kill Switch – This forces all internet traffic through the VPN.
-If the VPN connection drops, your internet traffic will be blocked.
-This ensures that your real IP address does not get exposed.
+If the VPN connection drops, your internet traffic will be blocked and your real IP address will remain secure.

 - Block Malicious Sites – This option filters/blocks a list of domains that are known to spread malware.

 My overall experience in testing out the different apps is that they are simple and work well.

 Many people want a VPN that will perform well on mobile devices.

 VyprVPN offers both an Android app as well as an iOS app.